 Before your online store can generate the first sale, you must drive traffic to your site -that is the goal of digital marketing.
 Some effective marketing strategies merchants should consider applying are:

 For brand new sites, paid advertising is the fastest way to get visitors.
 Google Ads and Facebook Ads are the top two popular platforms for advertisers.
+However, not al businesses know how to leverage the power of Google Ads.
+If you are a crypto company, web3 Google Ads agencies can be helpful, as they can drive better results and maximize your return on investment.
 Compared to waiting for organic traffic, pay-per-click ads show your brand on SERPs right away and allow you to test out different keywords, prices, headlines, and selling methods as well.
 Once you establish the high-converting keywords, you should use them in your copy and code throughout the site.
 As a result, your website can climb on Google rankings quickly, bringing you higher search traffic.

 Email marketing is still a powerful tactic in any marketing strategy.
 Its purpose is to build an email list to nurture potential customers and turn them into paying ones.
 Once they become your subscribers, it means that: